Mingkai14/DDGWizard/README.md

   Your gcc version must be greater than 4.8.5 and conda version must be greater than 23.0.

   Do this:

-  Change prefix in environment.yml to your own location of conda envs folder.

   cd Your_Path/DDGWizard/src/

   vi environment.yml

+  (Change prefix in environment.yml to your own location of conda envs folder.prefix: /Your/Conda/Path/envs/DDGWizard)

   conda env create -f environment.yml